MicroEJ/docs/Tutorials/tutorialTracesInApplication.rst

 Principles:

 - The ``MessageLogger`` type allows for logging messages solely based on integers that identify the message content.
-- Log a message by using methods ``MessageLogger.log(...)``, specifying the log level, the message category and message integer identifier.
+- Log a message by using methods ``MessageLogger.log(...)`` specifying the log level, the message category, and the message integer identifier.
-  Use optional arguments to add any useful information to the log such as a throwable or contextual data.
+  Use optional arguments to add any useful information to the log, such as a ``Throwable`` or contextual data.
 - Log levels are very similar to those of the Logging library.
-The standard levels are listed in the class ``ej.util.message.Level``.
+The class ``ej.util.message.Level`` lists the standard levels.
 - Combined with the category, the integer ID allows the user to find the corresponding error/warning/info description.
 - Loggers rely on the ``MessageBuilder`` type for message creation.
-  The messages constructed by the ``BasicMessageBuilder`` follow this pattern: `[category]:[LEVEL]=[id]`.
-The builder appends the specified ``Object`` arguments (if any) separated by spaces, then the full stack trace of a throwable (if any).
+  The messages constructed by the ``BasicMessageBuilder`` follow this pattern: ``[category]:[LEVEL]=[id]``.
+The builder appends the specified ``Object`` arguments (if any) separated by spaces, then the full stack trace of a ``Throwable`` (if any).
-- As the ID of the message is an integer, making the output not very human-readable, it is wise to maintain a documentation that describes all IDs.
+- As the ID of the message is an integer, making the output not very human-readable, it is wise to maintain documentation that describes all IDs.

 Usage example: